samuelvenable/xproc/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 `bool proc_id_kill(ngs_proc_id_t proc_id);` kills the process represented by the process identifier in the proc_id argument.
 When a process is killed, it is forced to be closed by the calling process.
-It can be dangerous to accidentally kill the wrong process.
+It can be dangerous to accidentally kill the wrong process, and it is easy to do so, especially in the case of a race condition.
 Returns true on success; returns false on failure.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 `std::vector<ngs_proc_id_t> parent_proc_id_from_proc_id(ngs_proc_id_t proc_id);` on success, the function returns a C++ std::vector holding a single process identifier which represents the parent process of the process identifier provided in the proc_id argument. std::vector::empty() returns true if the function fails, and errno will be set to a non-zero value.
-Every process is guaranteed to have a parent, even if the function fails to find one.
-A process identifier of zero has a parent; its parent is itself.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------